HPC-Factor/windows-ce-cab-info/README.md

 Thanks go to
  - Stuart Caie - for documenting the .000 format
- - C:Amie and Rich Hawley - For help and feedback
+ - C:Amie and Rich Hawley - for help and feedback
+ - Ørjan Malde - for help and feedback
+ - Aleksejs Popovs - For help with Cyrillic character decoding